Intro to TGF-Beta

 The Genetics of TGFbeta1

-You can find the TGFbeta1 gene on SelfDecode with 7 SNPs on the 23andme chip.
+You can find the TGFbeta1 gene on SelfDecode with 7 SNPs.
 SelfDecode is a program that allows you to analyze and deconstruct your genetics and uncover health information about yourself in order to make you more optimal.

 If you upload your file you can see what your genetics are (I pasted my file here, so my SNPs show):